Next.js Data Fetching

 Output: Page statically generated at build time, revalidated every hour.

-Input: Build a dashboard showing user profile, stats, and recent activity.
+Input: Build a dashboard showing user profile, stats, and recent activity in parallel.

 // app/dashboard/page.tsx async function getDashboardData() { const [user, stats, activity] = await Promise.all([ fetch('/api/user').then(r => r.json()), fetch('/api/stats').then(r => r.json()), fetch('/api/activity').then(r => r.json()), ]); return { user, stats, activity }; }